 Learn about LIHEAP Income Guidelines and Other Requirements

 To participate in this utility assistance program, applicants must demonstrate sufficient financial need.
 This means their household’s annual income falls below a designated limit for that state.
 For instance, the income limit for a family of four may be around $41,625.
 In comparison, the maximum income limit may reach around $69,945 for a family of eight.

 These income restrictions vary widely depending on the state in which claimants reside.
 Some states base their limits on monthly income, while others are based on annual income.
 Therefore, applicants must contact their particular state’s LIHEAP office to obtain the most accurate eligibility information.
 This helps them to determine whether they qualify for these benefits or not.
 In certain states, you can access a prescreening tool for additional clarification.

 For instance, in the state of North Dakota LIHEAP income limits are slightly higher than those listed above.
-In 2022, a family of four in North Dakota must earn an annual income of no more than $62,452 in order to qualify for assistance.
+Until October 2023, a family of four in North Dakota must earn an annual income of no more than $64,245 in order to qualify for assistance.

 What is the LIHEAP application process?

 To apply for LIHEAP benefits, claimants must contact their state’s LIHEAP office for additional information about enrolling in the program, including the state-specific eligibility requirements they must meet in order to participate.
 When applying for assistance, claimants typically need to provide the following as evidence of their eligibility: